singhparshant/Aggregated-Orderbook/Readme.md

 - Precision: Currently using precision up to 9 decimals for price scaling, could be done on per pair precision.
 - Maintains full order book, returns top 10 levels.
 We could consider pruning the order book to keep only top 10 levels to avoid excessive memory usage(already implemented in the code, didn't enable yet).
 - Consider using Vector instead of HashMap for 2 exchanges (minor optimization)
+- Currently, the system integrates Binance and Bitstamp through separate modules (binance.rs and bitstamp.rs), each implementing their own logic for fetching snapshots and handling websocket streams.
+  An Improvement would be to introduce a common Exchange Adapter trait, defining a unified interface for all exchanges.